adambabik/predicate.js/README.md

 var pre = predicate("chain?.of?.properties");
 ```

-To obtain a value from object based on a predicate expression, you need to call function returned by `predicate` function with this object as only argument.
+To obtain a value from object based on a predicate expression, call function returned by `predicate` with the object as an only argument.

 ```
 var obj = {